kyma-project/serverless/README.md

     kubectl get kymas.operator.kyma-project.io -A
     ```

-    The resoulte should looks like:
+    The result should look like this:

     ```text
     NAMESPACE    NAME           STATE   AGE